 Thank you for stopping in, we hope you will browse around and learn a little bit about this small East Texas community.
 We wish to thank everyone who furnished information especially the Van Zandt County Historical Commission who gave permission for the use of their publication Van Zandt County, Texas, Pictorial History 1848-1994.
 We wish to further thank all of the wonderful people who gave of their time and shared their photos with the Historical Commission so that this publication could be made available to those who are interested in our history.
 There were so many photos to choose from, that I hardly knew where to begin and had a very difficult time deciding where to stop.
 A special thanks to Inez Dale for the historical information, Elvis Allen, O. D. Hazel and Marguerite Crawford for the photos.
-Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 by Inez Dale

 from Pictorial History of Van Zandt County, 1848-1994

 with permission of Van Zandt County Historical Commission

 When the Texas and Pacific Railway built across Northern Van Zandt County in 1873, a switch was installed on a rise between Mill Creek to the west and Caney Creek to the east.
 This switch was named Bolton in honor of one of the railroad officials.
 Bolton eventually became a town and changed names several times but was most recognized by the name of Bolton Switch until 1903 when the name was changed to Fruitvale.